burodepeper/language-markdown/README.md

 ## F.A.Q.

 If you run into any issues, consult the [F.A.Q.](https://github.com/burodepeper/language-markdown/blob/master/FAQ.md) first.
-Amongst other things, this document contains information about common issues involving spell-check, autocompletion and syntax-highlighting.
+Amongst other things, this document contains information about common issues involving:

+- spell-check
+- autocompletion
+- syntax-highlighting
+- whitespace

 ## Contributing